 top of page

 In today’s shifting security landscape, the traditional guard isn’t going away—but it is evolving.
-In a recent conversation on the LandSkyAI podcast, we sat down with ‘Bill Schultz, CSO, ASIS, a decorated veteran and CSO of Integrated Security Consulting, to explore his journey, the real-world challenges of manned guarding, and the future of hybrid guarding through the integration of AI and drones.
+In a recent conversation on the LandSkyAI podcast, we sat down with Bill Schultz, CSO, ASIS, a decorated veteran and CSO of Integrated Security Consulting.
+We explored his journey, real-world challenges of manned guarding, and the future of hybrid guarding through the integration of AI and drones.

 Who Is Bill Schultz?

-“At ISC, we’re helping companies break out of the old way of thinking,” Bill shared.
+“At ISC, we’re helping companies break out of the old way of thinking,” Bill said.
 “We’re not just selling manned services—we’re reengineering security programs to be proactive, tech-enabled, and scalable.”
-Whether it’s helping startups structure their offerings or advising larger firms on integrating drones and AI into guard operations, Bill’s focus is on empowering the industry to adapt.
+Whether helping startups structure their offerings or advising larger firms on integrating drones and AI into guard operations, Bill’s focus is on empowering the industry to adapt.

 The Current State of Guarding: Challenges and Realities

 “There’s just a lack of qualified applicants at the levels that are needed to truly mitigate risk,” he explained.
-Guard companies, he noted, often fall into a reactive mode—hiring quickly to fulfill contracts without investing in infrastructure or strategic forecasting.
+Guard companies often fall into a reactive mode—hiring quickly to fulfill contracts without investing in proper infrastructure or strategic forecasting.
+He emphasized that successful guard firms are not just filling shifts; they are building cultures and staying within their capabilities.

 What Is Hybrid Guarding?
 And Why It Matters Now

 “The training and experience dictate the capabilities at each level,” Bill explained.
-It’s not just about replacing guards with tech—it’s about enhancing their capabilities and understanding the full security ecosystem.
+It’s not just about replacing guards with tech; it’s about enhancing their capabilities and understanding the full security ecosystem.

-“Technology should act as a force multiplier,” Bill said, noting that most operations today are still 70–80% manned, depending on budgets and client education and understanding.
+At the heart of this model is the right balance.
+“Technology should act as a force multiplier,” Bill noted.
+Most operations today are still 70–80% manned, depending on budgets, client education, and understanding.

 Where Drones and AI Fit In

+But he’s also realistic.
 “We’re still only as good as that human-in-the-loop element,” Bill emphasized.

+Technology, no matter how advanced, requires real leadership, strategy, training, and the right people behind it.
 His vision?
 A future where adding drones, robotics, and AI-powered protective intelligence seamlessly communicates with well-trained responders.

 “We’re not just using drones because it’s a cool tool to have in place.
 We have a strategy, an infrastructure, and we’re mapping everything we do at all levels.”